burn-Z/CCNY/README.md

 # CCNY
-My coding journey at CCNY.
+my progress in comp sci at CCNY.